-Native to Colorado, artist Chan Bird paints in miniature, forcing the viewer to look closely at a world between the symbols of the old dark fairy tales and the never-quite fulfilled promise of allegory.
-Their pieces come from honest, emotionally intuitive places, and are used always as a means of processing and accepting life’s most unforgiving ebbs and flows.
+Native to Colorado, artist Chan Bird paints in miniature, forcing the viewer to look closely at a world between the symbols of the old, dark fairy tales and the never-quite fulfilled promise of allegory.
+Their work come from honest, emotionally intuitive places, and is used as a means of processing and accepting life’s most unforgiving ebbs and flows.
 For Chan, their art is an escape through imagination and color psychology into symbolic storylines.
-Chan contributed the image used on the cover of ML Vol. 4.
+They contributed the image used on the covers of ML Vol. 4 and 5.
 Chan’s first published children’s book can be found here, and their art is here.
-Patreon here.
 IG: @fondoftrees

 Noel Black lives in Manitou Springs, Colorado with his wife, artist Marina Eckler, and their sons Ursen and Jasper.
 Co-founder with Ed Berrigan of LOG Magazine and publisher of Angry Dog Midget Editions in the late 1990s, he has since worked as a writer and producer for a wide variety of media outlets including The Stranger and WNYC.
-He currently works as a producer for KRCC public radio.
 He is the author of the full-lenth Uselysses from Ugly Ducking Presse (2011) and La Goon from Poor Claudia.
 He’s published a half-dozen chapbooks including Hulktrans (Owl Press) and In The City of Word People (Blue Press, 2008).
 [ML Vol. One: poem and poem]

 A lover of all things natural, local, and community-minded, Elise Bowan is the mama of 4 children, 6 chickens, and one dog, and is co-founder of Little Owl Forest School.
 She heads gardening efforts at Aspen-Pointe Community Garden, where she has designed a youth farmer’s market program and wellness class series for clients.
 She is a founding board member for Mountain Song Community School, a public Waldorf-methods charter serving grades K-7.
 She writes here and there for fun.
 For the past decade, Elise has enjoyed immersing herself in kundalini yoga.
 She contributed this herbal iced tea recipe in honor of her Grandmother for ML Vol. 2.

 Luke Cissell is a Colorado Springs native with a passion for barefoot hiking off the beaten path and promoting people to pursue and share their passions.
-As Director of the poetry slam movement Hear Here, he connects communities through the art of storytelling, hosting poetry workshops with children of all ages, “at risk” youth, adults and inmates as well as organizing over 100 city-wide community events.
 Luke was the recipient of the 2015 Pikes Peak Arts Council Award for promoting poets and the poetry community, and in 2014 helped receive funding from the City of Colorado Springs for the development of the city’s first youth poetry slam team.
-He and Try, his nine-year-old son, can be seen sniffing the sweet sap of ponderosa pines, then setting up poetry events where they sit to listen, clap, snap and cheer on every brave new voice!
-Click here for more information.
+He and his son can be found sniffing the sweet sap of ponderosa pines.
 [ML Vol. 4: poem]

 San Luis Valley, Colorado grower, sewer, herbalist, and mama Allison Cruse runs a CSA and a weekly community Home School Co-Op out of her home.
 Allison’s Valley Mama Blog offers recipes and tutorials, ideas, essays, stories, and tales from her family’s farm.
 She makes beautiful dolls and gorgeous wool playthings available over at Etsy.
 Allison penned this article about nettles and infusions for ML Vol. 1.

 Marina Eckler is an interdisciplinary artist whose work often involves text and cultural memory.
 She studied art at San Francisco State University and received an MFA from Maine College of Art.
-Her work has been exhibited at the Harwood Museum in Taos, New Mexico, The Gallery of Contemporary Art in Colorado Springs and The LAB in San Francisco.
-She lives in Colorado with her husband, poet Noel Black and their two children, teaching art and design at University of Colorado.
-She is co-founder of Mountain Fold Books (FB page), a nonprofit bookstore for the arts.
-She has published a visual/textual poem entitled AWAIT THY AXIOM with New Lights Press (October 2014).
+Her work has been exhibited at the Harwood Museum in Taos, New Mexico, The Gallery of Contemporary Art in Colorado Springs, and The LAB in San Francisco.
+She lives in Colorado with her husband, poet Noel Black, and their two children, teaching art and design at University of Colorado.
+Marina has published a visual/textual poem entitled AWAIT THY AXIOM with New Lights Press (October 2014).
 [ML Vol. 2: here and here]

 Erin Galindo is a mom to three amazing kids, family documentary photographer and advocate for her son with Down syndrome.
 She is passionate about capturing the beauty of being a parent and the connection in families.
 You can find out more about Erin and her contribution to the project on getting in the frame, As We Are, With You, on her website, here.
 [ML Vol. 4: photography]

 Idris Goodwin is a father, playwright, spoken word artist, rapper and essayist.
 His play How We Got On (Playscripts 2013) has been widely produced across the nation, and his collection of essays, These Are The Breaks (Write Bloody, 2011) was nominated for a Pushcart Prize.
 His critically acclaimed Hip Hop albums include Break Beat Poems, American Rapper and Break Beat Bars.
 Idris has been featured on HBO, Discovery, NPR and Sesame Street.
 He teaches performance writing and hip hop aesthetics at Colorado College, and contributed this poem to ML Vol. 3 & this one to ML Vol 5.

 Kyle Harvey is a father, poet, artist and musician whose collection of poems Hyacinth (Lithic Press) was a finalist for the Colorado Book Award.
 He is the editor of Fruita Pulp, an online poetry journal.
 He won the Mark Fischer Poetry Prize in 2013.
 His poems have appeared in American Life in Poetry, Colorado Journeys, Fat City Review, Grand Valley Magazine, Heavy Feather Review, HOUSEGUEST, Ossuary Whispers, SHAMPOO and SP CE.
 Harvey operates an art gallery and lives with his family in Fruita, Colorado.
 Kyle’s poetry is featured in Mamá Liberada Vol. 2.

 Adam Hawkins is a musician and dad living in Colorado Springs, Colorado.
-He operates a recording studio from his home, Right Heel Music.
+He operates a recording studio called Right Heel Music.
 His bands include The Pots and Pans Band, It’s True!, and Eros and the Eschaton.
 Adam contributed this recipe for homemade rolls, his specialty, for ML Vol. 1.

-Abby Kresuer received her BFA in Fine Art Photography from Rochester Institute of Technology and has also studied photography and graphic design at Colorado Mountain College.
-Abby owns and operates Kreuser Gallery in the Arts Depot District of downtown Colorado Springs, showcasing local and regional artists, while continuing to specialize in her own black and white, color, and sepia photographs of children, maternity, weddings, and fine art photography while managing her Mother’s business, Purple Mountain Coffee Company.
-In 2011 her gears shifted and she opened a physical Gallery location in the Arts Depot District of downtown Colorado Springs.
+Abby Kresuer received her BFA in Fine Art Photography from Rochester Institute of Technology and studied photography and graphic design at Colorado Mountain College.
+Abby owns and operates Kreuser Gallery in the Arts Depot District of downtown Colorado Springs, showcasing local and regional artists, while continuing to specialize in her own black and white, color, and sepia photography.
 Read more here!
 [ML Vol. 4: Photography]